ovh/docs/pages/platform/kubernetes-k8s/taint-drain-node-pools/guide.en-au.md

 But sometimes, Kubernetes scheduler can't deploy a Pod on a Node, for several reasons:
 - Node is not ready
-- Nos is unreachable
+- Node is unreachable
 - Out of disk
-- Network unaivalable
+- Network unavailable
 - …

 For these uses cases, and others ones, you can do operations on Nodes.
-And thanks to the Node Pool's labels propagation to Nodes, you can target only Nodes about a particular Node Pool.
+And thanks to the Node Pool's labels propagation to Nodes, you can target only Nodes within a particular Node Pool.

 ## Requirements

-- a [Public Cloud project](https://www.ovhcloud.com/en-gb/public-cloud/) in your OVHcloud account
+- a [Public Cloud project](https://www.ovhcloud.com/en-au/public-cloud/) in your OVHcloud account
 - access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)

 ## Instructions